thezelus/gondalf/README.md

+###Note:###
+Gondalf is under heavy development which might lead to changes in request or/and response formats.

 ##What is Gondalf?##
 Gondalf is a ready to deploy microservice that provides user management, authentication, and role based authorization features out of box.
 Gondalf is built using [martini](https://github.com/go-martini/martini) and [gorm](https://github.com/jinzhu/gorm), and uses [postgresql](http://www.postgresql.org) as the default database.